-Several years ago, researchers discovered that more than 90 percent of BCCs have certain gene mutations (changes) in what is called the Hedgehog pathway.
+More than 90 percent of BCCs have certain gene mutations (changes) in what is called the Hedgehog pathway.
 These changes activate the growth of cancer cells and allow for their survival.
 Drugs have been designed to target mutations in the Hedgehog pathway.

-Vismodegib (Erivedge) and sonidegib (Odomzo) are Hedgehog pathway inhibitors approved by the U.S. Food and Drug Administration (FDA) to treat advanced BCC.
-These drugs are used in cases where the BCC has spread to other parts of the body, has recurred (returned) after surgery or cannot be treated with surgery or radiation.
+The Hedgehog inhibitors approved by the U.S. Food and Drug Administration (FDA) for the treatment of advanced BCC are vismodegib (Erivedge) and sonidegib (Odomzo).
+Taken orally, these drugs are used in cases where the BCC has spread to other parts of the body, has recurred after surgery or cannot be treated with surgery or radiation.
 Hedgehog inhibitors are sometimes used before surgery to shrink the size of a tumor, making surgery an easier process and increasing its chance of success.